mcvta/WaterPythonTemp/README.md

 SVR             |Categorical        |	'epsilon'|	[0.0001, 0.0005, 0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1, 5, 10]

-## How to run the models
+## How to run the hyperoptimization algorithm
-1 - Instal neupy from the [neupy webpage](http://neupy.com/pages/installation.html)
+1. Instal neupy from the [neupy webpage](http://neupy.com/pages/installation.html);
-2 - Create an empty folder;
+2. Create an empty folder;
-3 - In this folder include the python code file (e.g. Hyper_ANN.py) and the input file (e.g. st1.xlsx)
+3. In this folder include the python code file (e.g. Hyper_ANN.py) and the input file (e.g. st1.xlsx); In the code file (e.g. Hyper_ANN.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3);
-4 - Run the code.
-The output includes
+4. Run the code.
+The output includes: file with score for each model run; file with the parameters for each model run; file with the Mean Average Error (MAE) for the training dataset; file with the MAE for the validation dataset;

+## How to run the optimized models
+5. Create an empty folder;
+6. In this folder include the python code file (e.g. ANN.py) and the input file or files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
+In the code file (e.g. ANN.py.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3; Replace the model parameters with the value obtained in 4;
+7. Run the code.
+The output includes: file with the predicted values for the training dataset (1-st1.xlsxtrain.xlsx) and a file with with the predicted values for the validation dataset (2-st1.xlsxtest.xlsx).